Dev-Skylarker/Hotel-menu-web/README.md

 ## **Overview**

-The **Campus Cafe System** is a web-based platform designed to streamline food ordering and management for university cafeterias.
+The **Campus Cafe System** is a web-based platform designed to streamline food ordering and management for modern cafeteria.
 It features an interactive digital menu, online ordering, real-time tracking, and an admin dashboard for efficient operations.
 The system enhances the dining experience by providing seamless order processing, data-driven insights, and theme customization options.

 ---